alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 ---
 title: Server-side rendering SSR <br /> made easy with React
 date: 2019-01-27
-subtitle: Server-side rendering (SSR) can improve significantly the user experience of you web app.
+subtitle: Server-side rendering (SSR) can significantly improve the user experience of you web app.
 React has built-in SSR support.
 author: alex
 imageUrl: https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fssr-clouds-min.jpeg?alt=media
 order: 9
 ---

-Server-side rendering refers to the technique to which a web server returns dynamic HTML on the HTTP response.
+Server-side rendering refers to the technique in which a web server returns dynamic HTML on the HTTP response.
 By dynamic I mean the HTML on the response varies depending on some variable on the request.
 Typically the variable is the URL.

-The idea of a web server that returns dynamic HTML on the HTTP response is nothing new at all; **web servers do SSR since they were created in the last century**.
+The idea of a web server that returns dynamic HTML on the HTTP response is nothing new at all; **web servers have done SSR since they were created in the last century**.
 The difference between the last century and now is that before there was no alternative to SSR due to limited capabilities of web browsers at the time.
-In the old times, the server was the one doing most of the work.
+In the old days, the server was the one doing most of the work.
 The use of JavaScript on the client was very limited.

 ## Single-page apps - <a name="spa"></a>